itsKaspar/tomato/README.md

 - utilities inspired by [Way Spurr-Chen](https://github.com/wayspurrchen)'s [moshy](https://github.com/wayspurrchen/moshy).
 - functionality based off of [Tomasz Sulej](https://github.com/tsulej)'s research on AVI file structure.

-It was designed to operate on video frame ordering, substraction and duplication.
+It was designed to operate video frame ordering, substraction and duplication.

 - `ikill` - Destroys all of the iframes
 - `iswap` - Retreats all of the iframes one sequence earlier